snozza/node_blogger/README.md

 ### Learning Outcomes

 I largely learned the intricacies of node.js sans frameworks like Express.
 This was quite beneficial for future projects.
-It was also quite fun to play around with a novelty database of quotes and set up the server to get a quote at set inetervals.
+It was also quite fun to play around with a novelty database of quotes and set up the server to get a quote at set intervals.

 ### To-do List